dmxt/bootstrap4-gulp-mini-starter-kit/README.md

 Bootstrap v4 documentation: [click here](http://v4-alpha.getbootstrap.com/getting-started/download/)

-Compiled copy is on this repo since download is unavailable on official [Bootstrap 4 website](http://v4-alpha.getbootstrap.com).
-You can download and start developing right away.
+Since the download is unavailable on the official [Bootstrap 4 website](http://v4-alpha.getbootstrap.com), I've made the compiled copy available on this repo.
+With prepared index and downloaded jquery file, you can start developing as soon as it is downloaded and extracted.

-This repo includes the following:
+This repo includes the following files:
 * `index.html`
 * `css/bootstrap.min.css`
 * `js/bootstrap.min.css`